smittytone/pico-weather/README.md

 Solder the LED matrix to the backpack, and the backpack to the supplied male header as [described here](https://learn.adafruit.com/adafruit-led-backpack/1-2-8x8-matrix-assembly).

-Now fit the Pico into the PicoWireless’ female header, taking care to get the correct orientation: the Pico’s USB connector should be at the same end as the PicoWireless’ MicroSD slot and USB print.

 Now connect these pins using the DuPont wires:

 | Backpack pin | Pico Pin |